kelvinsilva/jekyll-now/_posts/2018-7-20-parallel-pf.md

 In this post, I will talk about how I implemented a simple parallelized particle filter as a final project for my GPU Programming class at UC Santa Cruz.

+### Method

 The approach taken to create the parallel particle ﬁlter (PPF) example and code structure was taken from Sebastian Thrun’s Udacity course in Artiﬁcial Intelligence For Robotics.
 The python code for the "Robot" class was translated [2] into a C style struct coupled with data structure speciﬁc functions (device CUDA functions) to modify data.
 The next step was to take lines 115 - 150 in [2] and translate it into CUDA kernels.
+The Kernel configuration was such that each CUDA Block was assigned 1024 particles, where each thread is assigned to process one particle.

 One area of special mention is the resampling step in the PPF.
 Thrun’s code [2] is serialized and the weight calculation for each particle is an inherently serial algorithm were one iteration of the resampling step is dependent on the previous iteration (speciﬁcally lines 140 - 143 in [?]) and cannot be easily parallelized.
 To ﬁx this problem, I employed the Metropolis resampling method which is easily parallelizable since its weight calculations are based on ratios of weights instead of a running sum.
 (More detail explained in [4]) [4]